Information about upcoming docent-led tours can be found on our Events page. Click here for more information.

 This walking tour is made possible by a generous grant from the Worcester Arts Council.

 Click here to access the information, maps and audio files for Preservation Worcester's self-guided tour of the Blackstone Canal District in Worcester.

-Preservation Worcester presents a series of walking and bus tours that highlight the city’s architectural and historical treasures.
-The tours offer a unique experience for visitors and natives of Worcester alike.
-All tours are available by appointment for groups and make a perfect way to introduce visitors to the history of the city, or to treat employees or social groups to a unique outing.
+Preservation Worcester can schedule walking or bus tours that highlight the city’s architectural and historical treasures for you or your group.
+These tours offer a unique experience for visitors and natives of Worcester alike and are available by appointment.
+They make a perfect way to introduce visitors to the history of the city, or to treat employees or social groups to a unique outing.

-Preservation Worcester can schedule a one-hour tour especially for you or your group.
-Select from the following neighborhood tours, or speak with us about the possibility of creating a tour geared to your unique interests.
+You can select from neighborhood tours below, or speak with us about the possibility of creating a tour geared to your unique interests.